 // Opinel: Les Essentiels Small Kitchen Knives Set: This set of four knives is made of alloy stainless steel and chromium to help prevent corrosion.
 You’ll get a paring knife, peeler, serrated knife, and vegetable knife.
 I love the fun colors!
 I bought our set about 10 years ago and it’s still going strong.
 Opinel makes great knives!

-Disclosure: This where to buy French food online post is a sponsored collaboration between myPanier and Oui In France.
-All opinions are my own.
+Disclosure: This where to buy French food online post is a sponsored collaboration between myPanier and Oui In France that contains affiliate links.
+All opinions on this online French supermarket are my own.

 Pin my where to buy food products from France online post: